QuentinRa/blog.quentinra.dev/info/js/index.md

 <script src="/path/to/file.js"></script>
 ```

-Same as I told you for CSS, this is the proper way to do (allows the use of CDN, JS in one place, CSP etc.).
+Same as for CSS, this is the proper way to do it (allows the use of CDN, JS in one place, CSP, etc.).

 </td>
 </tr>